 - The left ear-cup rotates back and forth for DJs in a live setting.
 Also works pretty well if someone is blabbing and you feel like listening to what they have to say. 😀

 - In my research, many people complained about the short cable.
 I really happen to enjoy it because I’m so used to cables that are a hundred feet long.
 It’s a welcome change for me, but if you’re using these in a DJ/live setting, I could see how this would be an issue.

 - Remember that there are a ton of different versions of the HD25.
 However, the only one you should really concern yourself with is the one I’m reviewing today.

 - These sound really good from most portable devices, but they don’t sound that great coming straight out of my laptop.
 Something to keep in mind.

 For clarity’s sake:

-HD 25 Plus.
-Comes with straight and coiled cable.
+- HD 25 Plus.
+Comes with a straight and coiled cable.
 I honestly don’t see why they can’t include that in the regular version, but whatever lol.

-HD 25-C II – 70 Ohm impedance with three meter coiled cable and straight plug.
+- HD 25-C II – 70 Ohm impedance with a three-meter coiled cable and straight plug.

 HD 25-SP II – The cheap version of the HD 25, no split headband; 85 Ohm impedance; different driver.
 This is the one that sounds different and is not recommended.

-Sound that blows many other headphones in this price range out of the water.
+A sound that blows many other headphones in this price range out of the water.
 Built to last like Duralast.
-Engaging sound, though can be very fatiguing after awhile.
+Engaging sound though can be very fatiguing after awhile.
 Comfortable at first, but you will need somewhat frequent rest periods.
-Aggressive, in your face sound that reveals a lot about the music.
+Aggressive, in-your-face sound that reveals a lot about the music.
 Can be picky about source material.
 Make sure you’re listening to a good recording!
 320 kbps should be sought after here.